vatthaphon/iAware/README.md

-# iAware Prototype, a meditation training application.
+# iAware Prototype.

 ## Description
-This repository stores a prototype of iAware.
+This repository stores a prototype of iAware, a meditation training application.
 The prototype contains a Python-based UI (/UI) connecting with MUSE, an affordable EEG data acquisition, through Bluetooth.
 The UI has an option of face login.
 The UI receives EEG from MUSE and performs mind-wandering detection using the support vector machine, see Rungsilp et al. 2021 published as a conference paper at CELDA 2021.

 The prototype also contains a C-based ESP32 firmware (/ESP32 fireware).
 The firmware connects with TGAM, another affordable EEG data acquisition.
 The ESP32 firmware gets the attention level from TGAM and